-Warranty Claim Form ---------- ------------
+Warranty Claim Form

 Warranty Claim Form Date:

 Distributor/Dealer Name:

 Address:

+City:

-City: Phone:
+Phone:

-Fax:

 Customer's Name:

 Address:

 City: Zip:

 Phone: Fax:

-Claim conditions apply and cannot exceed warranty statement and procedure policy!
-Please send this form, bill of sale and pictures back to jessica@green-echmfg.com.
-Warranty work completed without prior authorization may be denied.
+Claim conditions apply and cannot Please send this form, bill of sale ar Warranty work completed without nd pictures back to jessi ca@green-echmfg.com.

-(Process from start to finish - When reviewing all information sent in by customer, we make sure the stove is registered in original owners name, verify mandatory chemical was added to the system and yearly test results were sent in and came back satisfactory.
-After approved you find a local welder to give an estimate to repair the stove, which we approve and tell you the percentage covered.
-This warranty is prorated so it will be covered by a percentage.
-After you pay the bill you submit a copy and check is submitted back to you.
-Complete process usually takes 30 days.
-Under some circumstances, we may require furnace to be shipped back to our facility.)
+(Process from start to finish - When reviewing a in original owners name, verify mandatory che came back satisfactory.
+After approved you find and tell you the percentage covered.
+This warr bill you submit a copy and check is submitted circumstances, we may require furnace to be shown. mical was added to the system I a local welder to give an estima anty is prorated so it will be coved back to you.
+Complete proce and yearly test results were sent in and ate to repair the stove, which we approve vered by a percentage.
+After you pay the

-Model: S/N:
+Model: ---- •

-Purchase Date: Install Date:
+Purchase Date: Install Dat e: ---

 Description of Claim:

-Warı ranty Claim Form Have you turned in a warranty claim before?
+Have you turned in a warranty claim before?
 YES or NO If yes, is the leak in the same place?
-Yes or No If yes, is the leak in the same place?
-Tes of NO Additional Notes or Comments:
+Yes or No

+Additional Notes or Comments:

+Repair Required:

+Front Right Rear